LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 =================================

 A **uni-buffer** material set is one that presents all of its volume fraction data in a single data buffer.
-In this case, the material set schema must include this volume fraction data buffer, a parallel buffer associated each volume with a material identifier, and an *Object* mapping of human-readable material names to each unique material identifier.
+In this case, the material set schema must include this volume fraction data buffer, a parallel buffer associating each volume with a material identifier, and an *Object* mapping of human-readable material names to each unique material identifier.
-Additionally, the top-level of this schema is an **o2mrelation** that sources from the volume fraction and material identifier buffers and targets the material topology.
+Additionally, the top-level of this schema is an **o2mrelation** that sources from the volume fraction/material identifier buffers and targets the material topology.
-To conform to protocol, each ``matsets`` entry of this type must be an *Object* that contains the following information:
+To conform to protocol, each ``matsets`` child of this type must be an *Object* that contains the following information:

    * matsets/matset/topology: "topo"
    * matsets/matset/material_map: (integer object)